Andercore/Subway-Surfers/Code/S+/README.md

-These are the S+ category codes, they change the game so much that you don't have to play anymore
+These are the S+ category codes, they change the game so much that you don't feel like playing anymore